rreubenreyes/brolang/docs/specification/lexical_elements.md

 Keywords are case-insensitive.
 The following are keywords and cannot be used by identifiers:

 ```
-and     block       each       else
+and        as         block     each
+else       end        define    for
-for     if          not        of
+if         not        of        or
-or      program     repeat     times
+repeat     then       times     with
 ```

 ```